young-kcd/firebird/doc/sql.extensions/README.time_zone.md

 3:30 AM UTC-04).
 For the second case, when DST ends in America/New_York, 1:30 AM on November 5, 2017 repeats twice and is interpreted as 1:30 AM UTC-04 instead of 1:30 AM UTC-05.

-`EXTENDED TIME/TIMESTAMP WITH TIME ZONE` are intended for use only when communicating with a cliens, they solve a problem of representing correct time on clients missing ICU library.
+`EXTENDED TIME/TIMESTAMP WITH TIME ZONE` are intended for use only when communicating with clients, they solve a problem of representing correct time on clients missing ICU library.
 One can't use extended datatypes in tables, procedures, etc. The only way to use that datatypes is datatype coercion including SET BIND statement (see [README.set_bind](./README.set_bind.md) for further details).